 There are dozens of sites that offer reviews of Adobe Photoshop Lightroom Classic, so in this post, I’m going to tell you why it’s my favorite tool for organizing and processing my digital photos.
 While Photoshop is awesome, I find that at least 90% of the time I never need to go into Photoshop to edit or retouch my images, I can do everything in Lightroom Classic.

 One thing I need to clarify: Adobe has made things a bit complicated by adding new products and changing names around in the last several years.
 The software I’m talking about here is now called Lightroom Classic.
 This is the desktop version of Lightroom that’s been around for many years with lots of upgrades and new features.
-There is also Lightroom Mobile and the more streamlined, cloud-based Lightroom that works across desktop, mobile and the web.
+There is also Lightroom Mobile and the more streamlined, cloud-based Lightroom that works across desktop, mobile, and the web.

-If you’re new to Lightroom Classic, it works a bit differently than other software like Photoshop, Photoshop Elements, Corel Paintshop Pro and other traditional image editing programs.
-Lightroom is catalog based, which means any changes you make to an image are recorded as data to the catalog and your original image is never touched.
+If you’re new to Lightroom Classic, it works a bit differently than other software like Photoshop, Photoshop Elements, Corel Paintshop Pro, and other traditional image editing programs.
+Lightroom is catalog-based, which means any changes you make to an image are recorded as data to the catalog and your original image is never touched.
 All the adjustments you make are stored as data, not as pixel changes as with Photoshop or other pixel-based software.
-I love this, because this means it’s non-destructive editing.
+I love this because this means it’s non-destructive editing.
 I can never accidentally overwrite an image and I can always get back to the original, untouched version if I want to.

 This is something else I love.
 You get unlimited undos.
 In fact, using the history panel I can go back to any stage in the editing process, at any time.
-Unlike in Photoshop, where you lose the history that’s stored in the buffer when you close the program, the full history of your image in Lightroom is always available, a day, a month, a year later because it’s stored in the catalog as data.
+Unlike in Photoshop, where you lose the history that’s stored in the buffer when you close the program, the full history of your image in Lightroom is always available, a day, a month, or a year later because it’s stored in the catalog as data.
 If you make 500 or 1000 adjustments and want to go back to the 50th, or the 2nd, you can.

 Easy, Logical Workflow